 The NHI has enough numbers at the current rates of allocation to assign to people until 2025.
 The Ministry is working with the sector to introduce a change to the NHI numbering format to extend the range of NHI numbers available.

-This involves checking and (where necessary) upgrading the health sector’s IT systems which use NHI numbers to accept a new format.
+This involves checking and (where necessary) upgrading the health sector’s IT systems which record NHI numbers to accept a new format.
 This work is underway now to allow time for these checks and any upgrades to take place.

 What this means for the health and disability sector